cficht/application-state/README.md

 - study action
 - handle STUDY
 - selectors
-* Remove the state declaration in the container
+- Remove the state declaration in the container
-* extract code from `Moods.js` into the appropriate files
+- extract code from `Moods.js` into the appropriate files
-* use the `useSelector` and `useDispatch` hooks connect redux
+- use the `useSelector` and `useDispatch` hooks connect redux
+- Button
 - Timer

 ## Notes